format81/Chat-with-your-Cyber-Threat-Intelligence-data-with-Azure-OpenAI/README.md

-# Chat with your Cyber Threat Intelligence data with Azure-OpenAI
+# Chat with your Cyber Threat Intelligence data with Azure OpenAI
 Chat with your Cyber Threat Intelligence data with Azure OpenAI

 Blog post: